Chase Daniel: Chicago Bears

 On March 14, 2018, Daniel signed a two-year, $10 million contract with the Chicago Bears with $7 million guaranteed.

 For the 2018 regular season, he served as the backup to Mitchell Trubisky.
 In week four, he saw action against the Tampa Bay Buccaneers on a trick play nicknamed "Willy Wonka", which had been designed by coach Matt Nagy and the quarterbacks and named by Daniel days before the game.
 On the Buccaneers' three-yard line, Daniel joined Trubisky in the backfield in the shotgun formation.
 Before the play began, receiver Taylor Gabriel and tight end Trey Burton moved along the line of scrimmage to confuse the defense.
 Upon receiving the snap, Trubisky quickly pitched the ball forward to Gabriel on a shovel pass.
 Trubisky then faked a hand-off to Daniel as Gabriel scored the touchdown.

 On November 21, Daniel was named the starter for the Week 12 Thanksgiving matchup against the Detroit Lions due to a shoulder injury to Trubisky.
 It was his third career start and his first since Week 17 of the 2014 season with the Chiefs.
 He completed 27 of 37 pass attempts for 230 yards with two touchdowns and no interceptions in a 23–16 Bears victory.

 Daniel remained the starter in the next week's game against the New York Giants.
 He completed 26 of 39 passes for 285 yards with a touchdown and two interceptions (both by Giants linebacker Alec Ogletree, one of which was returned for a touchdown), and was sacked five times as the Bears lost in overtime, 30–27.
 Trubisky returned to the starting role a week later.

 In Week 4 of the 2019 season against the Minnesota Vikings, Daniel replaced an injured Trubisky in the first quarter.
 He completed 22 of 30 passes for 195 yards and a touchdown to Tarik Cohen as the Bears won 16–6.
 With Trubisky unable to play the following week's game against the Oakland Raiders in London, Daniel started as quarterback.
 Although he threw for 231 yards and two touchdowns, he was also intercepted twice, once late in the game, as the Bears lost, 24–21.

-In Week 11 against the Los Angeles Rams on Sunday Night Football, Daniel was put into the game late in the fourth quarter after Trubisky was benched.
+In Week 11 against the Los Angeles Rams on Sunday Night Football, Daniel was put into the game late in the fourth quarter after Trubisky was injured.
 He threw for nine yards as the Bears lost, 17–7.